What is Sevens Rugby?

 As such, we recommend as a coach you prioritise training kick-offs.
 Then, focus on scrums followed by lineouts, as lineouts tend to happen least.

-The attacking team (team with the ball), thus has two options to consider once it is in possession of the ball:
+The attacking team (team with the ball), essentially has two complimentary options to consider on attack:

 - Attack laterally, exploit space across the field e.g. when the attack outnumbers the defence.

 - Attack linearly, by essentially closing the space down between your attack and the line of defence e.g. when the defence outnumbers the attack and you want to ‘suck in’ defenders.